matthargrove/DATA543-Final-Project/README.md

 ### 2.2 Analytical Approach
 We first used a ridge regression to identify which project features (technology type, location, capacity) drive construction delays.
 Ridge regression works like a standard regression but includes a penalty that prevents any single variable from overwhelming the model, which is helpful when features are correlated.
 From the resulting delay predictions, we built a risk score for each project (delay months × MW capacity) and aggregated these by region to map where financial exposure is concentrated.

 After that, we then ran a simple linear regression to test the core question: do quarterly average delays statistically explain ITC/PTC price movements?
 Finally, we trained a random forest model to predict delays at the individual project level.
 A random forest builds many decision trees on different subsets of data and averages their predictions, capturing non-linear patterns that a single regression line would miss.
-This tests whether delay risk is predictable enough to be “insurable”—that is, whether you can price a policy around it.
+This tests whether delay risk is predictable enough to be “insurable" (i.e. whether you can price a policy around it).

+To conclude the analysis, we generated various charts and plots to provide a clear visual interpretation of the model's performance and findings.
 ***

 # 3. Results & Key Findings